aws-deepracer-community/deepracer-for-cloud/README.md

 This will prepare the VM by partitioning additional drives as well as installing all prerequisites.
 After a reboot it will continuee to run `./bin/init.sh` setting up the full repository and downloading the core Docker images.
 Depending on your environment this may take up to 30 minutes.
 The scripts will create a file `DONE` once completed.

 The installation script will adapt `.profile` to ensure that all settings are applied on login.
+Otherwise run the activation with `source bin/activate.sh`.

 For local install it is recommended *not* to run the `bin/prepare.sh` script; it might do more changes than what you want.
 Rather ensure that all prerequisites are set up and run `bin/init.sh` directly.